 Looking above you is always a good idea.
-It’s easy to forget when you’re focused on a project, but be mindful of where power lines are when you pull out your ladder.
+Be mindful of where power lines are when you prepare for an outdoor project.

 Ladders and TV antennas need should never be placed near power lines.

 Also, never climb trees near power lines.

 If you’re going to be performing any work within 10 feet if overhead high voltage power lines you need to call the Utilities Protection Center during its regular business hours at least 72 hours, excluding weekends and holidays, prior to beginning such work.
 It’s the law!

 Notification allows the owner or operator of the power lines to take appropriate safety measures to prevent injury to persons and property and interruptions of utility service resulting from accidental or inadvertent contact with high-voltage electric lines.
 You can contact the UPC at 800-282-7411, 770-623-4344, or at the following Internet address: http://www.gaupc.com.